Long term and late side effects

 The side effects of treatment usually get better over time.
 But some people may have side effects that carry on for more than six months (long-term effects) or that start months or years after they’ve finished treatment (late effects).

 Speak to your healthcare team if any side effects are not getting better or if you are having any new problems.
+The team can offer treatment and support.

 People cope with side effects in different ways.
 Things that people with cancer say have helped them include: